Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 - Iowa and its opponents have combined to score more than 38.5 points in five of 10 games this season.

-- Saturday's total is 3.4 points lower than the two team's combined 41.9 points per game average.
+- Saturday's over/under is 3.4 points lower than the two team's combined 41.9 points per game average.

-- These two squads combine to allow 37.9 points per game, 0.6 fewer than this contest's over/under.
+- The 37.9 combined points per game that these two squads have allowed this season are 0.6 fewer than the 38.5 over/under in this contest.

-- The Hawkeyes and their opponents have scored an average of 43.5 points per game in 2021, 5.0 more than Saturday's total.
+- Hawkeyes games this season feature an average total of 43.5 points, a number 5.0 points higher than Saturday's over/under.

-- The 50.6 PPG average total in Fighting Illini games this season is 12.1 points more than this game's over/under.
+- In 2021, games involving the Fighting Illini have averaged a total of 50.6 points, 12.1 more than the set over/under in this contest.

 Iowa Stats and Trends

-- Iowa has six wins against the spread in 10 games this year.
+- Iowa has played 10 games, with six wins against the spread.

-- This season, the Hawkeyes have one against the spread win in two games as a favorite of 12.5 points or more.
+- The Hawkeyes have been favored by 12.5 points or more two times this season and covered the spread in one of them.

-- Iowa's games this year have gone over the point total in 30% of its opportunities (three times in 10 games with a set point total).

-- Iowa is 6-1 against the spread and 7-0 overall in games when it scores more than 21.6 points.
+- Iowa is 6-1 against the spread and 7-0 overall this season when the team notches more than 21.6 points.

-- Iowa is 2-0 against the spread and 2-0 overall when the team piles up over 389.9 yards.
+- In games that Iowa piles up more than 389.9 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Hawkeyes have turned the ball over 13 times this season, one fewer than the Fighting Illini have forced (14).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.